robertgluszkiewicz/purple-snake/README.md

 Created and implemented features:

 - creating a board, generating and "animating" a snake and the food in random points
-- the snake moves at a pace that depends on elapsed time not FPS
+- the snake "animation" pace depends on elapsed time not FPS
-- direction reversal lock
+- locked direction reverse
-- game over if the snake eats itself
+- game is over if the snake eats itself

 Planned additional features:

 - various snake elements
-- restarting the game
+- game restart
 - pausing the game
-- result list
+- result list or score counter